openl2m/openl2m/docs/configuration/switchgroups.rst

 **LDAP Groups**

 If you configured :doc:`LDAP login <../installation/ldap>`,
-switchgroups can be auto-created based on the ldap group membership for the user.
+switch groups can be auto-created based on the ldap group membership for the user.
 You can then use these groups to assign switches, vlans, etc. This allows you to manage rights in a central location, e.g. an active directory domain, or via Grouper integration,